kubernetes/community/contributors/design-proposals/storage/container-storage-interface-skip-attach.md

 ## Downgrade
 This chapter covers:
 * Downgrade from new Kubernetes that has `CSISkipAttach` enabled to old Kubernetes with `CSISkipAttach disabled.
-* Update from Kubernetes that has `CSISkipAttach` enabled to the same Kubernetes with `CSISkipAttach` disabled.
+* Update from Kubernetes that has `CSISkipAttach` feature enabled to the same Kubernetes with `CSISkipAttach` disabled.
 * Deletion of CSIDriver instance with non-attachable CSI driver.

 In all cases listed above, a non-attachable CSI driver becomes "attachable" (i.e. requires external attacher).
 Downgrade does not affect attachable CSI drivers, both "old" and "new" Kubernetes processes them in the same way.